LaSTiqq/Coffee-united-people-2.0/README.md

 - Added token verification while user is on protected pages (currently just one page), both on backend side and frontend side
 - Moved logout component to the navigation bar so it's functionality could be used in every protected page
 - Added welcome message to logged in users with their username in navigation bar
-- Added vice-versa feature for logged in users so they can't go back to login, register, and main pages
-- Added partially working (messages aren't stored in database so they're all deleted after server restart - it's useless to implement in PET project) all-to-all chat based on [Socket.io](https://socket.io/)
+- Added all-to-all chat based on [Socket.io](https://socket.io/) without storing messages in database
+- Added button to logged in users in navigation bar to get back to the protected page if user suddenly clicked go back button in browser
+- Fixed some incorrect alert messages according to what user did wrong exactly
+- Added Bootstrap alerts instead of default JavaScript alerts

 ## What are expected further

-- Replace default JavaScript alert messages with Bootstrap alerts
+- Add session id to prevent logging in with the same credentials more than once
 - Expand user model to more detailed profile (e-mail, avatar etc.)
 - Add accordingly deletion and editing functionalities to an existing users
 - Add verification for password complexity requirements